 Growth of any living organism is not just a mechanical augmentation of its living mass of the kind seen in the growth of a crystal.
 Starting from a seed, a fertilized egg, or a "newborn" bacterial cell, new structural elements arise during growth including structures specialized to perform external work.
 Sensitivity of a living system to external stimuli also is perfected.
-As external work increases, and this sequence of events can be seen as its development.
-In fact, some biologists consider organic growth, or the increase of living mass of an organism, as the expression of development (Sabinin, 1963).
+As can affect its non-equilibrium status.
+Stimuli a result, the ability of a living system to perform are necessary for living organisms since they help them to transit from one state to another, thus implementing the principle of stable non-equilibrium.
+A living organism uses the energy and matter coming from outside to "ir-